Skip to Content

 Neve Campbell and Skeet Ulrich both star in The Craft!

-There’s also a 2020 remake called The Craft: Legacy.
+There’s also a 2020 remake called The Craft: Legacy, though it’s not streaming anywhere.

 Horror movies on Netflix Canada